-The NHC Dietetic Internship is completed in approximately 9-15-months on a full-time schedule beginning in early June and extending into mid-May or August of the following year, depending on whether you already have a graduate degree or not.
+The NHC Dietetic Internship is completed in approximately 9-15-months on a full-time schedule.
+Graduate courses begin in May and extend into mid-May or August of the following year, depending on the elected program and schedule.
+Supervised practice begins in August and extends to May of the following year.
 Most weeks consist of at least 40 hours per week of classes and supervised practice experiences, with completion of written assignments on rotations and in graduate classes.
-A two-week orientation is mandatory for all interns held at NHC corporate office in Murfreesboro, TN in mid-August.
-Before starting the program, interns must have proof of medical insurance, have professional liability insurance (paid for by NHC), drug screen (paid up to \$50 by NHC), background check (completed and paid for by NHC), and health form requirement.
+A mandatory two-week Orientation for all interns is held at NHC corporate office in Murfreesboro, TN in mid-August.
+Before starting the program, interns must provide proof of medical insurance and professional liability insurance (paid for by NHC), complete a drug screen (paid up to \$50 by NHC), complete a background check (completed and paid for by NHC), and submit a health form with all outlined requirements.
 Currently, the supervised practice hours are completed Tuesdays through Fridays except for approximately two weekends when interns would possibly travel.
-If a leave of absence is requested and approved by the director, the program requirements must be completed within 150% of the program length or 23 months.
+If a leave of absence is requested and approved by the director, the program requirements must be completed within 150% of the program length, or 23 months.
 Information regarding leave of absences will be discussed further in the policy and procedure manual upon acceptance into the dietetic internship.
-A master rotation schedule is given to each student at the beginning of the program and monthly Monday class schedules are given to interns at least two weeks ahead of time.
+A master rotation schedule is given to each intern at the beginning of the program and monthly Monday class schedules are given to interns at least two weeks in advance.

 Both didactic and supervised practice experiences shall be included in the dietetic internship program.
 Planned learning experiences shall be offered in logical progression from introductory to the expected degree of competence in program graduates.
-RD Exam practice tests will be administered throughout the year and will require a passing score to graduate from the program.
+RD Exam practice tests will be administered throughout the year.
 In addition, once rotations and coursework are completed, the interns will complete procedures for eligibility to take the RD exam.
 The RDE misuse form will be explained by the director and signed by students to be kept in their student files.

 Upon graduation, students are expected to have met core competencies and all graduate courses with the required grades.
 Successful completion of all didactic training, 1000+ supervised practice hours, rotation assignments and graduate coursework, will ensure that the core competencies for entry-level dietetics have been met and that a verification statement will be issued to graduates.
 Grading expectations are listed in the policy and procedure manual.
-Grades and evaluation outcomes are handled on an individual basis, and space is provided in the internship director's office for private counseling as needed.
+Grades and evaluation outcomes are handled on an individual basis, and space is provided in the internship director's office for private courseling as needed.